 One solution we’ve seen involves archiving a snapshot of the EDI file using filestream storage.
 This can satisfy some retention requirements, but provides little in terms of fine-grained tracking or analytic capabilities.

-Caliber Health’s T-Connect Database Plus SDK is a healthcare EDI software product designed to solve this problem.
-The T-Connect API rapidly parses EDI files into .Net objects and persists them to SQL Server databases.
+Caliber Health’s makes it easy to find the right EDI software products designed to solve these common healthcare EDI requiremements.
+The T-Connect product line provides APIs to rapidly parse EDI files into .Net objects and persists them to SQL Server databases.
 T-Connect covers the full spectrum of HIPAA transactions: